prolokmn/WTX-OS/README.md

 # WTX-OS

-WTX-OS is a FREE and open scorce OS.
+WTX-OS is a FREE and open source OS.

 But there are rules hen coping the os and claming it.